LPGA Hall Of Fame - Who’s In It And Criteria Explained

-A total of 34 names are in the LPGA Tour Hall of Fame, but who are they, and how did they get there?
+A total of 34 names are in the LPGA Hall of Fame, but who are they, and how did they get there?

 (Image credit: Getty Images)

-The first step is to be a member of the LPGA Tour from 1998 or onwards.
-Those players then need to accumulate 27 points for eligibility.
-One point is awarded for each win on the LPGA Tour, an Olympic gold medal, and those who win the Vare Trophy or Rolex Player of the Year.
+One point is awarded for each win a player has on the LPGA Tour, an Olympic gold medal, and those who win the Vare Trophy or are named Rolex Player of the Year.
 Winning an LPGA Major yields two points.
+Eligible players must also have won at least one LPGA Major, the Vare Trophy or Rolex Player of the Year.

 (Image credit: Getty Images)

-LPGA Tour Hall Of Fame Members
+LPGA Hall Of Fame Members

 • Patty Berg, LPGA Tour, Founder, 1951